Language selection

 Disposal

-Marine Thinking Inc. Eastern Nova Scotia The Fishing Gears Tracking, Monitoring, and Retrieval Assistance System: Phase 2 is a modern approach to ghost gear reduction that aimed to target and prevent the loss of fishing gear at the source.
-The system was able to identify, locate, scan, and retrieve lost lobster traps, and conduct data analysis for lobster trap loss.
-In partnership with Sma’knis Maritime Safety & Security Inc. to use a modified autonomous survey vessel for the detection of fishing gears determined to be lost by the system.
-The project is now complete. $250,000.00 Technology
+Marine Thinking Inc. Eastern Nova Scotia The Fishing Gear Tracking, Monitoring, and Retrieval Assistance System: Phase 2 is a modern approach to ghost gear reduction that aimed to target and prevent the loss of fishing gear at the source.
+The system identified, located, scanned, and retrieved lost lobster traps, as well as conducted data analysis for lobster trap loss.
+In partnership with Sma’knis Maritime Safety & Security Inc. this project utilized a modified autonomous survey vessel for the detection of fishing gears determined to be lost by the system.
+This project is complete. $250,000.00 Technology

-Maritime Fishermen's Union Gulf of St. Lawrence, NB Project objectives were to retrieve and collect gear, as well as to document the type and location to improve knowledge on the impact of ghost gear on the marine ecosystem.
-In partnership with Seaforth Geosurveys to map areas and identify the hot spots, MFU worked to reduce, and assess impacts of ghost gear in Nova Scotia, in Lobster Fishing Areas 26 and 27.
-Secured storage areas were used for gear that can be identified, and unidentifiable and other debris was responsibly disposed of at local waste management facilities and/or recycled as these opportunities became available.
-The project is now complete. $240,000.00 Retrieval
+Maritime Fishermen's Union Gulf of St. Lawrence, NB This project retrieved and collected fishing gear, ensuring to document the type and location to improve knowledge on the impact of ghost gear on the marine ecosystem.
+In partnership with Seaforth Geosurveys, this project mapped areas and identified ghost gear hot spots.
+The Maritime Fishermen's Union reduced and assessed impacts of ghost gear in Nova Scotia, Lobster Fishing Areas 26 and 27.
+Secured storage areas were used for gear that can be identified, and unidentifiable gear and other debris were responsibly disposed of at local waste management facilities and/or recycled as these opportunities became available.
+This project is complete. $320,459.00 Retrieval

 Technology